 - Please note that the full supplied log files will be published as part of a successful certification and these contain client credentials and other private keys that are part of the test configuration, so it is recommended to deactivate clients / revoke keys prior to submitting your results.

-The certification package should consist of a single .zip or .tar file containing all the files and using the paths above.
+The certification package should consist of a single .zip file containing all the files and using the paths above.
 The filename should contain the name of the organization, the software being certified, the profile being certified to, the client authentication type and the current date.
 For example, a certification request by the ProseWare organization of its “Humongous Identity” software for the OP FAPI-RW profile, second implementers draft, using OAuth MTLS client authentication on April 1, 2019 should use a filename like

 ProseWare-Humongous_Identity-OP-FAPI-RW-ID2-OAuth-MTLS-1-Apr-2019.zip.
 If you instead tested with private_key_jwt client authentication, the filename should be like